mocy254/project/replit.md

 ### Frontend

 The frontend uses React 18 with TypeScript, Vite, Wouter for routing, TanStack Query for server state management, and Shadcn UI with Tailwind CSS for styling.
 The design system is medical student-focused, featuring a calming color palette (Medical blue, Soft teal, warm neutrals), Inter and Poppins typography, and smooth Framer Motion animations.
-State management combines UserContext for authentication and React Query for data.
+Authentication is handled via Replit Auth with a custom `useAuth` hook for state management.
 Routing includes public and protected routes, with a `ProtectedRoute` component for authentication enforcement.
 The landing page emphasizes active recall and spaced repetition, targeting medical students with a friendly, professional tone and responsive design.

 ### Backend